smartcontractkit/chainlink/.github/tracing/README.md

 router.Use(otelgin.Middleware("service-name"))
 ```

-Some quick checks to know you're aligning with Tracing best practices:
+The developer aligns with best practices when they:
-- It measures critical paths
+- Start with critical paths
-- All paths are measured end to end (Context is wired all the way through)
+- Measure paths from end to end (Context is wired all the way through)
-- Emphasizing broadness of measurement over depth
+- Emphasize broadness of measurement over depth
-- Using automatic instrumentation if possible
+- Use automatic instrumentation if possible